elasticio/elasticio.github.io/content/_components/msdynamics-crm-v2/index.md

 #### Output Metadata

 Created or Updated object will be returned.
-Metadata are dynamically generated fields according to chosen `Object Type`
+Metadata are dynamically generated fields according to chosen `Object Type`.

 ### Delete Object By ID